ckeditor/ckeditor5/docs/getting-started/quick-start.md

 # Quick Start

-CKEditor&nbsp;5 is a powerful, rich text editor you can embed in your web app.
+CKEditor&nbsp;5 is a powerful, rich text editor you can embed in your web application.
 This guide will show you the fastest way to start using it.

 ## Try CKEditor&nbsp;5 builder

-Check out the builder to quickly get a taste of CKEditor&nbsp;5.
-It offers an easy-to-use user interface to help you configure and download the editor suited to your needs.
+Check out our interactive builder to quickly get a taste of CKEditor&nbsp;5.
+It offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.

 ## Installing CKEditor&nbsp;5 using npm